 It’s so easy and convenient to pop a pill, especially when you don’t have the time to prepare a meal.
 Most of us think nothing of taking a multi-vitamin daily, while some of us hit the bottles hard – taking up to dozens of single ingredients at a time!

-Think about it: with vitamin-fortified orange juice and milks, protein shakes and energy bars readily available, chances are most people are getting too much of their ABC’s after a day’s worth of eating.
+Think about it: with vitamin-fortified orange juice and milk, protein shakes and energy bars readily available, chances are most people are getting too much of their ABC’s after a day’s worth of eating.

 Eat Your Way To Health!

-Thanks to a robust gloabl economy, most of us have access to fresh, health-promoting foods in their raw state.
+Thanks to a robust global economy, most of us have access to fresh, health-promoting foods in their raw state.
 Eating wholesome foods in their living state has never been easier!

-Super foods make the news often, with a hot heavy-hitter promoted almost each season.
-After making the rounds, some super foods are, well, more super than others.
+Superfoods make the news often, with a hot heavy-hitter promoted almost every season.
+After making the rounds, some superfoods are, well, more super than others.
 Here’s our roundup!

 Top 10 Super Foods You Have To Eat

-1. Turmeric – Turmeric has long history as a powerful anti-inflammatory in both traditional Chinese and Indian systems of medicine.
-Its original use was in dying textiles and curry a bright orangey-yellow, thanks to the compound circumin.
-And its this agent that gives Turmeric pharmaceutical strength, similar to over-the-counter cortisone.
+1. Turmeric – Turmeric has a long history as a powerful anti-inflammatory in both traditional Chinese and Indian systems of medicine.
+Its original use was in dying textiles and curry a bright orangey-yellow, thanks to the compound curcumin.
+And it’s this agent that gives Turmeric pharmaceutical strength, similar to over-the-counter cortisone.

 2. Gotu Kola –A Chinese folk-story tells of a legendary herbal master, who is said to have lived a healthy life for over 200 years by taking the Gotu-Kola leaves.
-He attributed the herb to helping him maintain a calm state of mind – in his opinion, the most important longevity factor.
-When it comes to Gotu-Kola, the saying in Asia goes :”Two leaves a day, keeps old age away”!
+He attributed the herb to help him maintain a calm state of mind – in his opinion, the most important longevity factor.
+When it comes to Gotu-Kola, the saying in Asia goes: “Two leaves a day, keeps old age away”!
 Used by Chinese and Indian herbal doctors for thousands of years, Gotu-Kola is a remedy that is still used today.

 4. Inca Berries – Native to Peru, these B-packed berries are anti-inflammatory, antioxidant and antiviral.
 Known to contain B-12 (rare among plant species), these little berries are super immune boosters.

-5. Raw Honey – Honey has been used for centuries in traditioanl medicine – from ancient Greece and Egypt to China.
+5. Raw Honey – Honey has been used for centuries in traditional medicine – from ancient Greece and Egypt to China.
 Incredibly healing, honey can speed the of wounds, kill bacteria, and combat acne.
-Raw honey is more powerful than most commercial honey, since it contains amylase, an enzyme concentrated in flower pollen which helps predigest starchy foods.
+Raw honey is more powerful than most commercial honey since it contains amylase, an enzyme concentrated in flower pollen which helps predigest starchy foods.

-8. Spirulina –Spirulina is considered a “super food”or a balanced whole food because it provides a good source of protein, vitamins, minerals, trace elements, enzymes, amino acids, betacarotene, gamma linolenic acid and chorophyll.
+8. Spirulina –Spirulina is considered a “superfood” or a balanced whole food because it provides a good source of protein, vitamins, minerals, trace elements, enzymes, amino acids, beta carotene, gamma-linolenic acid, and chlorophyll.
 Spirulina is especially rich in the basic components of human nutrition, including protein amino acids and Vitamin B12.
 Spirulina has more iron than beef, balances blood sugar levels and PH, and helps our body naturally detoxify.
 It has been a superfood source since ancient times, reportedly used by the Aztecs.